ChrisCummins/shit.js/README.md

-# Aikos
+# shit.js
+### Secure Host Intrusion Technology

-A host-based intrusion detection system daemon for Linux platforms which performs filesystem and processes signature and heuristics-based anomaly detection and recovery in real-time
+A host-based intrusion detection daemon for Linux platforms which performs signature-based anomaly detection of the Linux filesystem.

+> There are only two hard things in Computer Science: cache invalidation and
+> naming things.
+>
+> -- Phil Karlton